-Directive name Default or valid value Comments Connector.Https.cacheSize <100> SSL session IDs are cached once a successful connection has been established.
+Directive name Default or valid value Comments Connector.Https.qop <sybpks_simple sybpks_domestic="" sybpks_intl="" sybpks_strong="" =""></sybpks_simple> Identifies the cipher suites the client (the Web server redirector in this case) is willing to utilize while negotiating an SSL connection.
+Connector.Https.pin <sybase></sybase> Specifies the PKCS #11 token PIN.
+This is required for logging into PKCS#11 module for retrieving trust information.
+Connector.Https.cacheSize <100> SSL session IDs are cached once a successful connection has been established.
 When the client reconnects to the server, the client can reuse the previously established SSL session parameters by sending the old SSL Session ID to the server.
 This improves performance if the client is frequently connecting to, and disconnecting from, the same server.
 The cache size is the size of this SSL Session ID cache.
 Connector.Https.SessLingerTime <28800> (8 hours) Specifies in seconds the duration for which a session ID entry is kept in the SSL session cache after the last SSL connection using that session ID is terminated.
-For a description of t the generated IDL do Specifies the number of concurrent SSL sessions that can use the same SSL session ID. hese directives, see CtsSecurity/SSLSessionInfo in cumentation, which is available in HTML format in ory of your EAServer installation.
-Set the JAGUAR_CLIENT_ROOT environment variable on the Web Server host to point to the location of your EAServer client installation The directory pointed to by JAGUAR_CLIENT_ROOT must contain t db subdirectory, which contains the sybcert.db and sybkey.db files, and t Web server process must be able to read these files. sybcert.db and sybkey.db contain certificate files, including the Jaguar User Test CA. 4 by the Web server to see "Mapping Web so (iPlanet and Sun Java listeners by using the nfiguration file to map requests sent to the redirector EAServer HTTPS listeners.
-For more information, erver requests to EAServer listeners" on page 49 a System), or 57 (Apache).
-Map requests to HTTPS appropriate host:port combination.
-See "Testing tions" on page 67 for more information.
+Connector.Https.SessShareCount <10> Specifies the number of concurrent SSL sessions that can use the same SSL session ID.

+For a description of these directives, see CtsSecurity/SSLSessionInfo in the generated IDL documentation, which is available in HTML format in the html/ir subdirectory of your EAServer installation.

+- 3 Set the JAGUAR\CLIENT\ROOT environment variable on the Web Server host to point to the location of your EAServer client installation.
+The directory pointed to by JAGUAR\CLIENT\ROOT must contain the db subdirectory, which contains the sybcert.db and sybkey.db files, and the Web server process must be able to read these files. sybcert.db and sybkey.db contain certificate files, including the Jaguar User Test CA. - 4 Edit the redirector configuration file to map requests sent to the redirector by the Web server to EAServer HTTPS listeners.
+For more information, see "Mapping Web server requests to EAServer listeners" on page 49 (iPlanet and Sun Java System), or 55 (Apache).
+Map requests to HTTPS listeners by using the appropriate host:port combination.
+See "Testing your HTTPS connections" on page 64 for more information.